mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 set their labels via `textField.setLabel(tr("key.name"))`.
 You only need to remember one rule: to always call the `tr()` function, and that's really easy to remember.

-What if you're using `@PreserveOnRefresh` or [cached views](../cached-vaadin-routes/)?
-You can make `LanguageComboBox` clear the view cache on language change, which is perfectly acceptable - the language doesn't change often after all.
+What if you're using `@PreserveOnRefresh` or [cached routes](../cached-vaadin-routes/)?
+You can make `LanguageComboBox` clear the view cache on language change then reload the page, which is perfectly acceptable - the language doesn't change often after all.
 In case of `@PreserveOnRefresh` there's no simple solution - even if you navigate to other view, the root layout may not be changed.
 You may need a combination of navigation + page reload; or you can clear the session and log out the user.